 In November 2014, Tech Park and Revere ("Buyer") entered into a Purchase Agreement with the City of El Paso for the purchase of two parcels of undeveloped land aggregating approximately 13 acres in the Medical Center of the Americas campus.
 The purchase price for the properties was \$2 million, of which \$100,000 was paid at closing and the remainder of which is evidenced by a promissory note in the amount of \$1,900,000 ("Note").
 The Note is unsecured and non-interest bearing with a maturity date of August 31, 2030.
-Annual payments on the Note are only due when annual Grant payments (Note 4) exceed \$3 million and continuing each year thereafter in the amount of such excess until the Note is paid in full or matures on August 31, 2030.
+Annual payments on the Note are only due when the annual Grant appropriation (Note 4) exceeds \$3 million and continuing each year thereafter in the amount of such excess until the Note is paid in full or matures on August 31, 2030.
+On September 1, 2022, the annual Grant appropriation exceeded \$3 million by approximately \$575,000, which excess was applied to the Note payment.
 The Purchase Agreement also provides for certain covenants and restrictions regarding use and future transfers.

-The interest-free Note of \$1.9 million has been recorded at fair value by discounting an estimate of future annual Grant payments in excess of \$3 million using an imputed interest rate of 4.75% which approximates Buyer's bank borrowing rate.
-Amortization of the discount was approximately \$50,160 for 2021 and \$44,000 for 2020.
+The interest-free Note of \$1.9 million has been recorded at fair value by discounting an estimate of future annual Grant payments in excess of \$3 million using an imputed interest rate of 5.24% which approximates Buyer's bank borrowing rate.
+Amortization of the discount was approximately \$110,000 for 2022 and \$50,000 for 2021.